adon-cloudcannon/landing-page-test/src/collections/posts/2017-12-07-build-outputs-and-toolbar-options.md

 We've also added to the available controls, which now include: links, block quotes, lists, indentation, images, **tables**, undo/redo, bold, italic, underline, strikethrough, subscript and superscript.
 We're planning to add more options in future, so let us know if there's something you've been waiting for.

-See our [official documentation](https://docs.cloudcannon.com/editing/options/){: target="_blank" rel="noopener"} for instructions and examples to focus the editing experience for your clients or team members.
+See our [official documentation](https://docs.cloudcannon.com/editing/options/) for instructions and examples to focus the editing experience for your clients or team members.